gihanmarasingha/autogradinglean/README.md

 is a CSV file that gives, inter alia, the GitHub username, roster identifier, student repository name, submission timestamp, and points awarded.

-There are (at least) two problems with this system:
+There are a few problems with this system:

 * GitHub Classroom does not record marks for late submissions.
 Though the autograding workflow may run if a student commits after the deadline, the work will automatically receive a grade of 0.